goldilock-zone/ShrobObsidian/Sandbox Research/The Origin of the idea of Incompleteness.md

 In summary, David Hilbert was the mathematician who first brought forth the idea of completeness in formal systems, as part of his broader efforts to establish a complete and consistent foundation for all of mathematics.
 Gödel's incompleteness theorems later demonstrated the limitations of achieving this goal.

 # Work that has already been done
-Certainly, here's a pointwise breakdown of the status of Hilbert's 23 problems:

 Solved Problems or Significant Progress:

 1. **The Continuum Hypothesis**: Unsolved, but it's known to be undecidable within standard set theory (ZFC).